Stock market today: Wall Street slips as the Trump trade cools

 Stocks have been broadly rising on expectations that Trump's preference for lower tax rates and other policies will mean faster economic growth, as well as bigger U.S. government debt and higher inflation.
 Some areas of the market have launched on particularly high-grade fuel, such as smaller U.S. stocks seen as benefiting the most from Trump's America First ideas.

 In the crypto market, bitcoin soared to another record before pulling back.
 Trump has embraced cryptocurrencies generally and pledged to make his country the crypto capital of the world.
-Bitcoin got as high as $89,995, according to CoinDesk, before dropping back toward $87,000.
+Bitcoin got as high as $89,995, according to CoinDesk, before dropping back below $89,000.
 It started the year below $43,000.

 In the bond market, Treasury yields rallied as trading of U.S. government bonds resumed following Monday’s Veterans Day holiday.